 If you start to feel vibrations in the middle of your boating journey, you need to go back to the dock to get it checked out.
 Vibrations caused by a bent propeller are nasty for your motor, your engine, the transmission, as well as the v-drive.

 You don’t want to be in trouble that will cost you more than what it would cost to change the propeller after all!

 Nowadays, it is very cheap to fix a propeller.
 If you want to replace the propeller, it usually takes less than 10 minutes.

-However, in extreme conditions or in situations where you would rather be safe than sorry, if you want to get the propeller replaced overnight, it will still not cost you more than $170 (which is subject to where you live, which vendors are there around your area and how much they charge).
+However, in extreme conditions or situations where you would rather be safe than sorry, if you want to get the propeller replaced overnight, it will still not cost you more than $170.
+This is subject to where you live, which vendors are there around your area, and how much they charge.